Sliding Mesh Gearbox:

 Advantages of Sliding Mesh Gearbox:

-- Since only one gear is in a mess in the sliding mesh gearbox, so less fluctuating loads on the shaft causing less vibration and noise, unlike the content mesh gearbox in which all gears are in constants mesh.
+- Since only one gear is in a mess in the sliding mesh gearbox, so fewer fluctuating loads on the shaft cause less vibration and noise, unlike the content mesh gearbox in which all gears are in constant mesh.

-- Its efficiency is more than a constants gearbox as only one gear is in a mess, unlike the content mesh gearbox in which all gears are in constant mesh.
+- Its efficiency is more than a constant gearbox as only one gear is in a mess, unlike the content mesh gearbox in which all gears are in constant mesh.